norlin/mahanenko.ru/README.md

 # Mahanenko.ru

-The app represents the main content from http://mahanenko.ru website via REST-api
+The app represents the main content (news and books) from http://mahanenko.ru via REST-api

 ## Build & Run